Creating Accessible and Tagged PDF Documents

 - Include metadata

-Regardless of which software you use to create your native document, some cleanup in Adobe Acrobat Pro DC will still be necessary.
+Regardless of which software you use to create your native document, some cleanup in Adobe Acrobat Pro will still be necessary.
 As long as you have applied as much accessibility as possible in the native document, your work in Acrobat will be minimal.